wix-incubator/react-native-crash-course/docs/App.UiLib.md

 />
 ```

-Here is how our `TextField`s should look like now:
+Here is how our `TextField` components should look like now:
 <img src="https://github.com/wix-playground/wix-mobile-crash-course/blob/master/assets/textInputs.gif" align="center" height="600px">

 ## 6. Style your Posts List

 Use the ui-lib's [ListItem](https://z448401921.github.io/react-native-ui-lib/uilib-docs/public/docs/ListItem/) component.
 Update your `renderItem` function to give the list some basic styling:

 ```js
 import {Text, ListItem, Colors, BorderRadiuses, Image} from 'react-native-ui-lib';